Travel Advice for Guinness Men’s Six Nations Championship at Principality Stadium

 Taxis

-St Mary Street taxi rank will close and re-open, in line with the road closures for each event.
+St Mary Street taxi rank will close in line with the road closures for each match.

 Subscribe